chadblack/2022ELA/calendar.md

 ## Week Eight: The Order of Things (Oct 11-13)

-**Textbook Reading:** The Incomplete Conquest and The Religious Renaissance

 How do you build an empire on the collapsing foundation of native society?
 How did early modern imperialists confront the technological and practical challenges of ruling the span of the globe?

 **Tuesday: Building on collapsing ground**

-* Suzanne Alchon, “Colonialism, Disease, and the Spanish Conquest of the Carribbean, Mesoamerica, and the Central Andes,” in A Pest in the Land: New World Epidemics in a Global Perspective (Univ. of NM Press, 2003): 60-82.
+* Townsend, *Fifth Sun*, pp. 129-154.

+**Thursday: Church in State**

 * J.L Phelan, “Authority and Flexibility in the Spanish Imperial Bureaucracy” Administrative Science Quarterly, Vol. 5, No. 1, Special Issue on Comparative Public Administration.
 (Jun., 1960), pp. 47-65.

-**Thursday: Church in State**

-* Martin Nesvig, Promiscuous Power, “Burning Down the House, in Which the spiritual Conquistadors Go to War with Each Other.”

 **DUE: Nothing.
 Take the week to get caught up with the middle of your semester.**